SegBin-ai/SegBin-ai/README.md

 ### Our idea

-TerraVortex is proud to introduce two innovative waste management solutions: SegBin lite and SegBin X. SegBin lite is a sleek, plate-shaped device that can be placed on existing dustbins, offering automated waste sorting.
+We are proud to introduce two innovative waste management solutions: SegBin lite and SegBin X. SegBin lite is a sleek, plate-shaped device that can be placed on existing dustbins, offering automated waste sorting.
 Equipped with four adjustable openings, each corresponding to a waste category (plastic products, food waste, metals, and office products), SegBin lite utilizes a wide angle Full HD camera module and an infrared sensor.
 Users simply hold the trash above the camera for a few seconds, allowing our advanced algorithm to analyze the photo and open the appropriate hole for disposal.
 Alternatively, along with all the features discussed SegBin X adds a smart separator system.
 Users can conveniently dispose of all their waste through the central hole, and our product automatically separates and sorts the items accordingly.
 Both solutions come with a comprehensive data analysis dashboard, empowering users with insights into their disposal trends.
 Leveraging AI-driven analytics, data visualization, and predictive modeling, customers gain valuable information on waste composition.
 Furthermore, our AI-powered chatbot offers suggestions on maximizing the use of each waste type.
 Additionally, our platform features an auction system connecting customers with waste buyers, optimizing their potential revenue.